A preschool Halloween party can be easily done on a tight budget if you get creative with your craft, games, food, and drinks!

-Yesterday, I posted the recipe for the Pumpkin Shaped Rice Krispies Treats I made for the Halloween Party for Ryan’s preschool last year.
-Today, I wanted to share how I planned and executed his class party on a budget.
+Recently, I posted the recipe for the Pumpkin Shaped Rice Krispies Treats I made for the Halloween Party for Ryan’s preschool last year.
+Today, I wanted to share how I planned and executed his preschool Halloween party on a budget.

 At the beginning of the year, each child was asked to make a donation to go into a party fund.
 Then, whichever parent was responsible for planning the party would be refunded for their purchases.